 - Tiny Toon Adventures has its own take on One Froggy Evening.
 Since singing and dancing animals are the norm there, however, they took it one level further: the frog was (supposed to be) dead.
 Hamton was about to dissect the frog when it started singing and dancing.
 Naturally, it only sang and danced when Hamton was the only person looking at it.

-- In Mr. Hankey's first appearance on South Park.
-He was a talking, singing, and dancing piece of poo from Kyle's perspective.
+- In Mr. Hankey's first appearance he was a talking, singing, and dancing piece of poo from Kyle's perspective.
 But Kyle's friends, parents, and teachers only saw an ordinary piece of poo (along with poo smears everywhere).
 Kyle's friends have him committed to a mental hospital because they think he's hallucinating.
 Later, Chef asks them where Kyle is, and the boys tell him Kyle started seeing a magical talking piece of poo, to which Chef responds "You mean Mr. Hankey?"

-- Mr. Hat's just a puppet to everyone (except Mr. Garrison), yet he can drive a vehicle, find his own way into Brett Favre's sauna, and join the KKK w/o any help from Garrison.
+- Mr. Hat's just a puppet to everyone (except Mr. Garrison), yet he can drive a vehicle, find his own way into Brett Favre's sauna, join the KKK w/o any help from Garrison, and beat up Mr. Mackay.

 - Happens in an episode of The Powerpuff Girls, where a new kid has an imaginary friend, but others don't notice.
 So when his imaginary friend starts to play bad pranks, he got blamed until that thing fully plays pranks even without him near, forcing the girls to create their own imaginary friend when they found out that they can't beat him physically.